-Mostly cute and quaint with palm trees and flowering plants, Jensen Beach has a mix of older, brick and pastel colored homes and new, gated developments.
+Mostly cute and quaint with palm trees and flowering plants, Jensen Beach has a mix of older, pastel-colored bungalows and ranch rambers, and new, gated developments with Mediterraneans.
 The city has a sizeable "snowbird" population, and water activities are a way of life.
-The downtown area along tree-lined Jensen Beach Boulevard is busy with traffic and has shops, boat storage facilities, beach bars and eateries serving jambalaya, shrimp creole, fried oysters and the like.
+The downtown area along tree-lined Jensen Beach Boulevard is busy with traffic and has quaint, colorful shops, boat storage facilities, beach bars and eateries serving jambalaya, shrimp creole, fried oysters and the like.
 Hutchinson Island, just across the river via a causeway, is home to Jensen Sea Turtle Beach, a wide, oceanfront stretch of sand with amenities and lifeguards.
 Sections of the beach are roped off to keep overly curious humans away from three species of nesting sea turtles.

 Population: 14,000 (city proper)

 Cost of Living: 2% above the national average

 Climate: Jensen Beach has a hot, humid climate.
 Summer temperatures are in the 80s and 90s with high humidity levels and frequent rainstorms.
 Winter temperatures are in the 60s and 70s.

 At Least One Hospital Accepts Medicare Patients?
 No, but Martin Memorial Medical Center, five miles away in Stuart, accepts Medicare patients.

 At Least One Accredited by Joint Commission?
 No, but Martin Memorial Medical Center, five miles away in Stuart, is accredited.

 Is Florida Considered Tax Friendly for Retirement?
 Yes